MinhNghiaD/Airplug-ClearPath/README.md

   - CMake version >= 3.1.0

 To configure project ======> ./boostrap.sh
                              Go to ./build
-Enter command "make"
+                             Compile source code with command "make"

-Application is build in ./build/core/apps
+Applications are built in ./build/core/apps
 The scripts for network construction is in ./build/core/apps/network_scripts